 1.2 Training of management team

-A winery representative attends a LIVE-approved training course within the first year of membership.
+A winery representative attends a LIVE-approved training course annually.
 Approved training courses include the LIVE Annual Meeting, LIVE lectures, educational conferences, and extension events—please see the notes for this item.

 The winery maintains an understanding of and complies with LIVE logo use rules.